-Requirement of Police permission and its effect on the right conferred in terms of Articles 19(1)(a) and 19(1)(b) respectively with reference to the facts of the present case that it is the fundamental right of the people to hold such agitation or morchas in the streets and on public land and the Police have been vested with no power to place any restriction, much less an unreasonable restriction, upon the exercise of such right.
+Requirement of Police permission and its effect on the right conferred in terms of Articles 19(1)(a) and 19(1)(b) respectively with reference to the facts of the present case

+191. The contention on behalf of respondent No.4 is that no law requires permission of the Police to go on fast and/or for the purposes of holding an agitation or yoga camp.
+The Police, therefore, had no power to cancel such permission.
+The law is clear that it is the fundamental right of the people to hold such agitation or morchas in the streets and on public land and the Police have been vested with no power to place any restriction, much less an unreasonable restriction, upon the exercise of such right.
 There is no statutory form provided for seeking permission of the Police before holding any such public meeting.
-While relying on the Constitution Bench judgment of this Court in the case of Himat Lal (supra), the contention is that the Police cannot be vested with unrestricted and unlimited power for grant or refusal of permission for holding such public functions.
+While relying on the Constitution Bench judgment of this Court in the case of Himat Lal (supra), the

+A contention is that the Police cannot be vested with unrestricted and unlimited power for grant or refusal of permission for holding such public functions.
 In fact, it is stated to be no requirement of law.
 In the alternative, the contention is that there was no condition imposed by the Police for grant of permission, which had been violated.
-Thus, there was no occasion or justification, not even a reasonable apprehension, for revoking that The imposition of restriction must be preceded by permission. some act or threatening behavior which would disturb the public order or public tranquility.
+Thus, there was no occasion or justification, not even a reasonable apprehension, for revoking that permission.
+The imposition of restriction must be preceded by some act or threatening behavior which would disturb the public order or public tranquility.